Press Kit

 Bio 100-word

 Juana was named to the International Board on Books for Young People (IBBY) Honor list in 2014, and was awarded the SCBWI Portfolio Showcase Grand Prize in 2012.
-She was born in Lima, the capital of Peru, and now lives in Arizona, with her husband and three children.
+She was born in Lima, the capital of Peru, and now lives in Connecticut, with her husband and three children.

 Bio 150-word